TASK

 -15% -10% -5% 0% 5% 10% 15%+

-With a market cap of $940 million, TASK is a small-cap stock.
-The company generates a free cash flow yield of 7.7%, which is healthy.
-Return on equity stands at 18.6%, a solid level.
+With a market cap of $450 million, TASK is a small-cap stock.
+The company generates a free cash flow yield of 18.1%, which is notably high.
+Return on equity stands at 26.5%, indicating strong profitability.
 The stock trades at 1.6x book value.

 The company has been aggressively buying back shares, reducing its share count by 7.3% over the past three years.
-TASK passes our Buffett quality screen: high return on equity, low debt, and positive free cash flow.
 This stock also meets the Yartseva multibagger criteria as a small-cap with strong free cash flow yield and reasonable book value.

 Free cash flow has been declining at a -10.6% compound annual rate.
 A deteriorating cash flow trend warrants extra scrutiny — the stock may be cheap for a reason.